Skip to main content

 North Arbury was where a lot of the original Arbury community spirit blossomed, it was part of the original Arbury electoral ward, and gave us the Arbury Adventure Playground, the Arbury Community house, Arbury Community Centre, Arbury Town Park, North Arbury Post Office and the North Arbury Chapel.
 Of course, we can't forget Arbury Kebab!
 Most of these things were achieved with great effort, campaigning and fund raising from the North Arbury community.
 And North Arbury is historically correct.
 We are talking about the meadows by a prehistoric earthwork here - something which pre-dated Chesterton!

 Who pays for the likes of a poorly researched outdoor plaque which has appeared on the estate - proclaiming the glories of the 'King's Hedges Landscape in Roman Times' - and the Roman villa unearthed on the site of King's Hedges School?
-Once more, the area was not King's Hedges - it was the Arbury/Harborough Meadows near Arbury Camp, and neither King's Hedges School or the Roman villa have anything to do with the historic King's Hedges acres.
-Historic references should be historic, not based on modern school names, Council planners' whims, 1970s road extensions and Council electoral wards - otherwise they are simply misinformation.
+Once more, the area was not King's Hedges - it was the Arbury/Harborough Meadows and Furlongs near Arbury Camp, and neither King's Hedges School or the Roman villa have anything to do with the historic King's Hedges acres.

 The other bone of contention with King's Hedges is that the most likely origin of the name is a hedged hunting warren, designed to trap animals so that they could be killed for 'sport' in the days of the old Royal Manor of Chesterton.
 This does not appeal to us as an area name, particularly as the warren was not even south of the Guided Busway.
 The old Arbury name, with its prehistoric links to a human habitation, is something we relish.

-We have always been fascinated by local history, a passion inflamed by Arbury Is Where We Live! in 1981, and we think it absurd to throw local history under the bus and send locals searching for the 'King's Hedges' in the hedgerow on Arbury Road - which has absolutely nothing to do with them.
+We have always been fascinated by local history, a passion begun by Arbury Is Where We Live! in 1981, and we think it absurd to throw our local history under the bus and send locals searching for the 'King's Hedges' in the hedgerow on Arbury Road - which has absolutely nothing to do with them.

 You can read more on this subject in our articles here and here.